Our Governing Body and Governor Information

 David Barnes - Chair Of Governors

 My wife and I moved to Fleet in 2010 to start our family.
-Our eldest daughter is currently in Heatherside Junior School and our youngest daughter is at Heatherside Infant School.
+Our eldest daughter has just left Heatherside Junior School and our youngest daughter is at Heatherside Infant School.
 I joined HJS as a Governor in 2019 to support the leadership team in ensuring that the children continue to prosper to their individual full potential in a supportive, safe and well-resourced environment.

 I work in a leadership role within sales and marketing in the technology sector and also involved in the Executive Committee of one of Fleets Scout Groups.